March 11, 2018 @ 9:26pm

 I tend to pick up a new interest, focus on it for a while, and then move into other forms of creativity.
 I have been a writer, an app developer, an interior designer, now mostly a photographer.
-It's been 3 years since I started making photographs everyday.
+It's been 5 years since I started making photographs everyday.
 Hence, the one interest I have been most consistent with.
 Maybe this is it!
 I will photograph anything, but I am most drawn to photos of people.
-All my street photos are candid.
-If required, I'll ask for permission, but only after the photo is on my memory card.

 Anywhere.
 I usually prefer big cities or at least the downtown core.
 More people usually means more action in any given radius.
 So far, I have shot street only in Canada – Calgary, Edmonton, Toronto and Montreal.
 When I was in Toronto last year, I was completely blown away by the amount of people on the streets - having shot exclusively in Calgary.
 I learned the importance of crafting my technique based on the amount of 'action' going on.

 Most of the photographs I have taken so far have been on Stephen’s Ave in Calgary’s downtown core.
 It is a gorgeous street (in the day or night).
 It is also one of a few streets in the city where I can run into a pedestrian without having to walk for more than 30secs.